jefferyrayrussell/FunctionPractice/README.md

 function_practice_problem_4
 This function named sumArray() takes in an array of numbers as a single argument and then returns the sum of those numbers.
-The function console.tables the array and console.logs the resulting sum.
+The function applies console.table to the array and console.log to the resulting sum.

 function_practice_problem_5
 This function called multiplyArray() takes in an array of numbers as a single argument and returns the product of those numbers.
-It prints the array and the product .
+It prints the array and the product.